Resources for doctors and HCPs experiencing domestic abuse

 Safe Spaces

-Safe Spaces are safe, confidential rooms where victims can take some time to reflect, access information on specialist support services or call friends or family.
+Safe Spaces are safe, confidential rooms where victim-survivors can take some time to reflect, access information on specialist support services or call friends or family.

 Helplines